Significant court rulings during the past decade continue to reshape juvenile justice policy.

 Building on these two cases, the court in 2012 abolished mandatory life sentences without the possibility of parole in Miller v.
 Alabama.
 The court in Miller ruled that while sentences of life without parole were still permissible, they could only be imposed after judicial consideration of the individual circumstances and the court must consider the offender’s maturity level.

-On January 25, 2016, The U.S. Supreme Court ruled in Montgomery v.
-Louisiana that its 2012 Miller decision which struck down mandatory life imprisonment terms without parole for juveniles must be applied retroactively.
-States are not required to re-litigate sentences in each case where juveniles received a mandatory sentence of life without parole, but a state must permit juvenile homicide offenders to be considered for parole.
+In January 2016, the court ruled in Montgomery v.
+Louisiana that its 2012 Miller decision must be applied retroactively.
+States are not required to relitigate sentences in each case where juveniles received a mandatory sentence of life without parole, but a state must permit juvenile homicide offenders to be considered for parole.

-Near the end of the majority opinion Justice Kavanaugh opines that states can pass laws that offer juvenile homicide offenders protections beyond what the federal constitution requires:
+Near the end of the majority opinion, Justice Brett Kavanaugh wrote that states can pass laws that offer juvenile homicide offenders protections beyond what the federal constitution requires: